meltano/handbook/src/_company/strategy.md

 ## What is this page

-This page highlights Meltano's most important strategic goals, as a means for teams to focus on important company-wide priorities, and giving each team a framework to contextualized and measure their contributions towards our stated objectives.
+This page highlights Meltano's most important strategic goals, as a means for everyone in the company to align their efforts with important company-wide priorities.
+This gives teams a framework to contextualize and measure their contributions towards our stated objectives, and to determine the relative priority between different tasks to ensure that limited time is spent in the most impactful way.

-For each goal, are three components:
+For each goal, there are three components:

 1. Objectives - The priorities we need to achieve.
 2. KPIs - The quantifiable measurements of success towards the stated goals.
-3. Initiatives - Specific actions we can take which improve our KPI metrics and, in turn, our help us reach our Goals.
+3. Initiatives - Specific actions we can take which improve our KPI metrics and, in turn, help us reach our Goals.

 ## Tracking KPIs and KPI-specific Goals

+We aim to have dashboards in Superset for each of the KPIs.
+Charts and dashboards for KPIs should be linked back to the handbook and specific Goals where possible.

-KPI goals may be _optionally_ be tracked in Gitlab issues:
+KPI goals may be _optionally_ be tracked in GitLab issues:

 - KPI Name
 - A KPI Goal title (e.g. "Improve Metric X")
 - Start value
 - Target value
 - Timeframe for evaluation (e.g. "by July 10")
+- Dashboard Link (if available)

-KPI Goal tracking occurs in GitLab issues, with links to related Objectives and Initiatives when appropriate via linked issues and/or via Gitlab labels.
-The list of KPIs and (optionally) of the KPI goal is public and listed below under each Goal definition, including links to the Gitlab issues with additional information.
+KPI Goal tracking occurs in GitLab issues, with links to related Objectives and Initiatives when appropriate via linked issues and/or via GitLab labels.
+The list of KPIs and (optionally) of the KPI goal is public and listed below under each Goal definition, including links to the GitLab issues with additional information.

 ## Goals in Gitlab